Hong Kong protesters gather on anniversary of mob attack

 In May, an Independent Police Complaints Council report into the year-long protests found no evidence of collusion but identified deficiencies in police deployment during the incident.

-(Reporting by Jessie Pang and James Pomfret; Writing by Scott Murdoch, Editing by Timothy Heritage)
+(Reporting by Jessie Pang and James Pomfret; Writing by Scott Murdoch, Editing by Timothy Heritage and Alison Williams)

 ((Scott.Murdoch@thomsonreuters.com;))